 Do not use a mixer or beat the eggs

-Pour eggs through a strainer a little at a time into the flavored milk until all blended together
+Pour eggs through a strainer a third at a time into the condensed milk and blend well before repeating the process

 Add Evaporated milk a little at a time and fold until fully integrated

-Add whole milk about ¼ cup at a time until the consistency of heavy eggnog
+Add remaining 2 1/2 whole milk about ¼ cup at a time until the consistency of heavy eggnog

 If you taste it, it will seem not sweet enough – Do not add any more Sugar

 Lower oven to 350 degrees Fahrenheit - If it runs cool, set to 360

 Gently still custard mixture again